 Tests consisted in running a single continuous query at the CEP engine.
-They began with an initial 1 minute warm-up phase, during which the loadinjection rate increased linearly from 1 event per second to a pre-determined maximum throughput4.
+They began with an initial 1 minute warm-up phase, during which the load injection rate increased linearly from 1 event per second to a pre-determined maximum throughput4.
 After warm-up, the tests proceeded for at least 10 minutes in steady state with the load generation and injection rate fixed at the maximum throughput.
 Tests requiring more time to achieve steady state (e.g. using long time-based windows) had a greater duration.

-All the measures reported represent averages of at least two performance runs after the system reaches a steady state.
-Event Analysis: the process of analysing suitably prepared events and their payloads and metadata for useful information.

-- Event Analytics: the use of statistical methods to derive additional information about an event or set of events. - Event Transforms: processes carried out on event payloads or data, either related to event preparation, analysis or processing. - Event Tracking: where events related to some entity are used to identify state changes in Event Analysis Analytics, Transforms, Tracking, Scoring, Rating, Classification that entity. - Event Scoring: the process by which events are ranked using a score, usually as a part of a statistical analysis of a set of events.
-See also Event Analytics - Event Rating: where events are compared to others to associate some importance or other, possibly relative, measurement to the event. - Event Classification: where events are associated with some classification scheme for use in downstream processing.
+• Event Tracking: where events related to some entity are used to identify state changes in Event Analysis Analytics, Transforms, Tracking, Scoring, Rating, Classification that entity.

+• Event Scoring: the process by which events are ranked using a score, usually as a part of a statistical analysis of a set of events.
+See also Event Analytics

+• Event Rating: where events are compared to others to associate some importance or other, possibly relative, measurement to the event.

+• Event Classification: where events are associated with some classification scheme for use in downstream processing.

-benchmarks measure only steady state performance for a fixed number of queries, and do not consider issues such as adaptability and query plan sharing.
-SPECjms2007 is a benchmark produced and maintained by the Standard Performance Evaluation Corporation (SPEC) aimed at evaluating the performance and scalability of JMS-based messaging middlewares.
+Benchmarks measure only steady state performance for a fixed number of queries, and do not consider issues such as adaptability and query plan sharing.
+SPECjms2007 is a benchmark produced and maintained by the Standard Performance Evaluation Corporation (SPEC) aimed at evaluating the performance and scalability of JMS-based messaging middle wares.
 SPECjms2007 thus focus on the communication side of event-driven systems rather than on query processing, which distinguishes it from our work.